verkit/dart_code_viewer2/README.md

 The code viewer can be used to display dart code.
 By default the `DartCodeViewer` gives you a Theme based code view.
 If you are using a `ThemeMode` that is light than you will get the light option.
 Note that the default background of the code viewer is based off `ColorScheme.background`.

-The code viewer requieres a non-null `data` String as required input.
+The code viewer requires a non-null `data` String as required input.

 The `DartCodeViewer` requires one of its ancestors to be a `Material` widget.
 This is because the code viewer uses the `MediaQuery` widget.
 Which is typically introduced by the [MaterialApp] or [WidgetsApp] widget at the top of your application widget tree.